October 3rd, 1874 — April 22nd, 1949

 Charles Middleton was born in Elizabethtown, Kentucky.
 He developed an interest in show business at a young age, temporarily running away from home to join the circus at one point in his childhood.
 By the time he reached his late teens, he was performing regularly in circuses and carnivals, which he abandoned a few years later for touring theatrical companies.
 He pursued a checkered acting career throughout the 1890s and the first three decades of the twentieth century, appearing on the New York stage but also touring small theaters in the South and Northeast as a member of various acting troupes.
 During this time, he met and married fellow performer Leora Spellman, and the two maintained their own vaudeville act for a time.
 Middleton made his screen debut in 1920, appearing along with his wife in a feature and a serial (The 1,000,000 Dollar Reward) for the Ithaca, New York-based studio Grossman Pictures.
 After this initial dip into picture work, Middleton continued his stage career until 1928, when he began appearing in Hollywood features.
 Middleton had often played leading men during his stage days, but by now his advancing age had so lined his face that he was usually cast as narrow-minded or crooked officials, gang bosses, power-hungry madmen, and other nasty types.
 Periodically he would play more sympathetic characters like fathers or honest lawmen; these characters were more in keeping with his offscreen personality, that of a congenial co-worker and a loving husband, father, and grandfather.
 The late 1920s and early 1930s found him working steadily in films, typically playing big roles only in B films but maintaining a noticeable presence as a character actor in both B and A features, among them Mystery Ranch (a spooky George O’Brien western), the Marx Brothers’ Duck Soup, and Will Rogers’ The Country Chairman.

 In 1935, Middleton appeared in his first sound serial, Mascot Pictures’ The Miracle Rider.
-This entertaining modern-day Western featured him as Zaroff, a seemingly- respectable oil magnate bent on driving the Ravenhead Indians from their reservation in order to gain control of the reservation land, rich in deposits of an explosive element called “X-94.”
-Unfortunately for Zaroff, however, he was opposed by Texas Ranger Tom Morgan (Tom Mix), who repeatedly thwarted Zaroff’s plots against the Indians.
-Middleton’s portrayal of Zaroff, who continually ranted about the great power X-94 would bring him, was tinged with the same megalomaniacal edge he would bring to his later turn as Ming; the role also allowed him to display a suave geniality as he tried to keep everyone thinking he was on the side of right.
+This entertaining modern-day Western featured him as Zaroff, a seemingly-respectable oil magnate bent on driving the Ravenhead Indians from their reservation in order to gain control of the reservation land, rich in deposits of an explosive element called “X-94.”
+Zaroff, however, was opposed by Texas Ranger Tom Morgan (Tom Mix), who repeatedly thwarted the villain’s plots against the Indians.
+Middleton’s portrayal of Zaroff was a memorably sinister and commanding one; he laid plans with intimidating slyness, did an excellent job of acting suave and genial when lying for the benefit of Mix or the other good guys, and gave his character’s continual rants about the great power X-94 would bring him the same frighteningly convincing air of megalomania he would bring to his later turn as Ming.

 Middleton’s next serial was Flash Gordon (Universal, 1936), an adventurous and imaginative science-fiction epic that became the most popular sound serial ever made.
 As Ming, the tyrannical master of the planet Mongo and would be-ruler of Earth, Middleton was one of the most memorable actors in a serial filled with colorful performances, whether he was persecuting heroine Jean Rogers with his “slimy” advances,” angrily ordering hero Buster Crabbe to execution, shrewdly parleying with unreliable ally John Lipson, or peremptorily commanding captive scientist Frank Shannon to assist him.
 Ming was a unique serial villain –no mere gangster or bandit, but a tyrant with the power to conquer or destroy the Earth–and Middleton did the part full justice, making the Emperor of Mongo seem properly imperious and bad-tempered, but also giving him plenty of sly intelligence and cold sarcasm.
 Though Ming was dethroned and apparently destroyed at the end of Flash Gordon, the serial, like Middleton’s own performance, was too successful not to warrant a follow-up.